 Clothing for the weekend, sturdy shoes and a rain jacket are the most important things.
 If you do not have access to any gear, do let us know ASAP.

-Are you carbon offsetting the weekend?
+Are you carbon offsetting the flights?

 What happens if I get homesick?

 We will do our best to welcome you into the AHT family.
 There are going to be lots of fun things planned so we don’t think you will get homesick.
 If you are feeling a little lonely come and talk to an adult and we can see what we can do to make you feel more comfortable.
 And remember, you are not alone.
 For some of the students on the Summit, it might be their first time away from home, on a plane or taking part in a programme like this.
 Make the most of the experience and you’ll be home soon.

 Do I need to be a New Zealand citizen?